-which had followed in such rapid succession, they caught up their loaded carbines and started on a run from the field where they were then at work.
-The moment they had quitted the timber they saw at a giance, by the several emerging from the wood; but luckily he discovered them in senson to escape their ligerent attitude of the heroic giantess at the window, pretty nearly how matters stood at the house, and they all three sent up an encouraging shout to the wömen.
-Just at this point they heard the ringing sound of a horse's hoofs in an opposite direction, and, turning suddenly, Lesh beheld her lover dashing furiously toward the house.
-This additional reinforcement, coming so opportunely, yet so unexpectedly, filled the heart of the timid maiden with increased confidence.
-"Oh, mother!" she burst out, excitedly; "Randolph is coming-see!
-He is just leaving the wood.
-Isn't it lucky for "I expected him," said Mrs. Hart, with quiet assurance.
-"I knew it was fine fellow, my beauty, and don't belong he the Tories were in pursuit of, and I about it, or we might be tempted to serve was determined to outwit then, if it lay in the power of a woman to do it.
-Every-Leah, who had shrunk timidly into a thing has turned out for the best; for corner, started up in alarm when she had Lieutenant Darell ridden straight heard this threat, and made her way out here, instead of lingering in the wood, as he did, he would doubtless have been captured, and perhaps murdered before was just on the point of dashing out of his cover to go to the rescue of the females, when he saw his affianced rush for they always turn out for the best in In another moment Randolph Darell In a moment he divined the cause of had alighted at their side, and in the the firing; and not apprehending any immediate danger to his sweetheart, so enfolded in his manly embrace.
-While the lovers were thus pre-occupied, Abijah, Silas and the negro arrived, fearfully excited and wholly out of breath.
-Silas recovered first, and was about to shoot down one of the Tories, when his mother resolutely interfered.
-"Don't shoot them!
+The Tory horsemen now wheeled about and retraced their way to the farm-house, where they were then at work.
+The moment they had quitted the tim-Randolph Darell was on the point of ber they saw at a glance, by the several emerging from the wood; but luckily he horses hitched to the fence and the beldiscovered them in season to escape their ligerent attitude of the heroic giantess at notice, by abruptly retreating back again | the window, pretty nearly how matters stood at the house, and they all three Alighting once more at the door of the sent up an encouraging shout to the Just at this point they heard the ringing sound of a horse's boofs in an posite direction, and, turning suddenly, Lesh beheld her lover dashing furiously toward the house.
+This additional reinforcement, coming so opportunely, yet so unexpectedly, filled the heart of the timid such dirty rescals as you are."
+"Silence, woman!" thundered the maiden with increased confidence.

+"I expected him," said Mrs. Hart, with quiet assurance.
+"I knew it was fine fellow, my beauty, and don't belong he the Tories were in pursuit of, and I about it, or we might be tempted to serve was determined to outwit them, if it lay in the power of a woman to do it.
+Every-Leah, who had shrunk timidly into a thing has turned out for the best; for heard this threat, and made her way out here, instead of lingering in the wood, as he did, he would doubtless have been Randolph Darell, alarmed at the shot, captured, and perhaps murdered before In another moment Randolph Darell In a moment be divined the cause of had alighted at their side, and in the the firing; and not apprehending any next, the blushing and happy Leah was long as the Tories were only anxious to While the lovers were thus pre-occuappease their appetites, he went back to pied, Abijah, Silas and the negro arhis cover. . rived, fearfully excited and wholly out rived, fearfully excited and wholly out Silas recovered first, and was about "Don't shoot them!
 Leave them to me, Silas.
-I will mete out their punish ment to them.
-We haven't forgotten Eben's murder yet, and shooting is too good for 'em.
-We will just hang them like a pack of dogs, the whole cowardly kit of them.
-Get the clothes line, Leah we can afford to cut it on such a right cous and heaven sent occasion!"
-Randolph shuddered, for he understood the determined character of the woman and knew that she would not be long in putting her terrible threat into execution.
-Nor, indeed, was she; for within the ensuing hour, in spite of their prayers and protestations, the bodies of the four Tories went dangling from the nearest tree.
-And thus at the hand of a resolute and heroic mother, was the death of a beloved son simply and satisfactorily avenged.
-After the Tories had hung a sufficient time, they were cut down and tumbled roes, forever glorious in the annals of ciliation, "we have a piece of roast indiscriminately, with the other three, Shortly after this event, Leah and Randolph Darel! were happily united in Kentucky, where they could have, as Mrs. Hart expressed it, more velbow " if less civilization .- New York room.
-Weekly.
-THE ATHLETES OF JAPAN WONDERFUL MUSCULAR DEVELOP-MENT OF HER WRESTLERS.
+I will mete out their punishcoats 'ere.
+Come, my lass, and give ment to them.
+We haven't forgotten us one kiss from the rose-bud of a Eben's murder yet, and shooting is too good for 'em.
+We will just hang them cous and heaven sent occasion!
+Randolph shuddered, for he under stood the determined character of the woman and knew that she would not be long in putting her terrible threat into execution.
+Nor, indeed, was she; for within the ensuing hour, in spite of their the four Tories went dangling from the nearest tree.
+And thus at the hand of a resolute and heroic mother, was the death After the Tones had hung a sufficient time, they were cut down and tumbled ciliation, "we have a piece of roast indiscriminately, with the other three, Shortly after this event, Leah and The hungry party, who had been some Randolph Darel! were happily united in would forego the turkey on this occa- family emigrated to Hardin County, Kentucky, where they could have, as Mrs. Hart expressed it, more "elbow room," if less civilization.-New York I 1 1 1 8 3 8 5 5 5 7 7 7 9 9 9 Nov, the point is to add together any six of the above figures and make the total 21.-Philadelphia Record.
+Trade in Cast-Off Teeth.